therealcyberlord/UNETR-mini/README.md

 # Swin UNETR-mini: Knowledge Distillation for Efficient 3D Medical Image Segmentation

 This repository presents an innovative approach to knowledge distillation for efficient 3D medical image segmentation using the Swin UNETR and Swin UNETR-mini models.
-By leveraging the power of knowledge transfer, we aim to develop a compact and computationally efficient model while preserving the segmentation accuracy of its larger counterpart.
+By leveraging the power of knowledge distillation, we aim to develop a compact and computationally efficient model while preserving the segmentation accuracy of its larger counterpart.

 ## Pretrained Models